Fathijem/FUTURE_CS_02/Alerts/rootkit_alert.md

 # Rootkit Alert

 ## Description
-Triggers when "Rootkit" is detected in the threat field.
+Rootkit is a stealthy malware designed to hide its presence and enable persistent privileged access to a system, often bypassing standard detection methods.
+Alerts are trigged when "Rootkit" is detected in the threat field or any suspicious activites happening in the system.

 ## Severity
 **Critical**